techill/nyc-collisions/README.md

 # nyc-collisions
-A R Project about NYPD Motor Vehicle Collisions
+A data visualization project about NYPD Motor Vehicle Collisions using R.